-This report only provides the findings of our limited search and is based on information acquired through conducting interviews of the organizations named/featured/attributed in the report, publicly available information on such organizations, and publicly accessible documents/information that may have been submitted/filed/reported by these organizations.
-SKI has not conducted any independent searches of any information or data presented in the report or on the organizations named/featured/attributed in the report, nor have we conducted searches using any specialized diligence software/tools/vendors/third parties/regulators.
-SKI does not comment on, nor has it reviewed the compliance status of the organizations mentioned in this report, which remains the sole responsibility of the users of the report.
+This report only provides the findings of our limited search and is based on information acquired through conducting interviews with the individuals and organisations named/featured/attributed in the report, and publicly available information.
+SKI has not conducted any independent searches of any information or data presented in the report or on the organisations named/featured/attributed in the report, nor have we conducted searches using any specialised diligence software/tools/vendors/third parties/regulators.
+SKI does not comment on, nor has it reviewed the compliance status of the organisations mentioned in this report, which remains the sole responsibility of the users of the report.

 This report is provided for information purposes only.
 No advice or services are being offered or provided by Sattva Media and Consulting Private Limited ("Sattva") or SKI in or pursuant to this publication.
 This report is not a substitute for professional advice or availing services.
 Users of this document should seek advice or other relevant assessments regarding the appropriateness of recommendations referred to in this report and should consult their advisors before making any decisions.
 Sattva and SKI accept no liability and will not be liable for any loss or damage arising from any use of this report, howsoever arising.
 To quote this primer, please mention: Sattva Knowledge Institute, Nourishing the Future: Effective Solutions for Under-5 Children in Underserved Regions, May 2023.
 Use of the report's figures, tables or diagrams, must fully credit the respective copyright owner where indicated.
-Reproduction must be in original form with no adaptations or derivatives.
+Reproduction must be in original form with no adaptions or derivatives.
 For use of any images in the report please contact the respective copyright holders directly for permission.